matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 `join_rule` key in a chunk, then it should assume a `join_rule` key with value `public`.

+### Push Rules

+To help knocks be noticed earlier, it would be nice to send a push notification to those in the room who can act on a knock when it comes in, rather than everyone in the room.
+This would require a push rule to fire only when that user's power level is high enough to accept or reject a knock.

+With the current push rules implementation it is possible to place a condition on the sender's power level, but unfortunately the same does not exist for event recipients.

+This MSC thus does not propose any changes to push rules at this time, but acknowledges that it would be useful for a future MSC to address when the underlying push rules architecture can support it.

 ## Server-Server API
 Similarly to join and leave over federation, a ping-pong game with two new